fortyoneplustwo/notestamp-editor-react/README.md

 ## FAQ
 - **Where can I find example code on how to use this library?**

-An example project with toolbar and keyboard shortcut implementations is available in the `example/` directory.
+An example project that includes a toolbar and keyboard shortcut implementations available in the `example/` directory.
 To run it locally:

  1. Clone this repository.
- 2. Run `npm install` in the root directory.
- 3. Navigate to the `example/` folder.
+ 2. Navigate to the `example/` folder.
- 4. Run `npm install` and then `npm start`.
+ 3. Run `pnpm install` and then `pnpm run dev`.

 - **Can this text-editor handle anything other than text, such as images?**